3dcv1r/session/README.md

 ### 2) Application works in cli mode.

-You just need to specify output file name and date option.
+You just need to specify output options: file name and date(optional).
 Example of usage:

 ```
 $ php application.php